Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Weighted Automata

 \restate{thm:algorithm}{ Let $G$ be a graph on $n$ vertices, $\chi$ a $\Sigma$-coloring on $G$, and a limit $T\In \Nat$ then the canonical word subsets $S_t(G, \chi)$, (satisfying (i), (ii), and (iii)), for all $t\le T$, can be computed in time $\mathcal{O}(Tn^3|\Sigma|)$. }\begin{proof} We use the Algorithm~\ref{alg:layeredcws}, which is correct by \cref{lem:layeredcws} and satifying the time complexity by \cref{lem:layeredcwscomplexity}. \end{proof}

-In the following part, we proof two statements from the end of \autoref{sec:efficientaggregation}.
-For $t\ge 0$, we recall that the columns of matrix $B_t=B_t(G,\chi)$ span the same space as the columns of the walk incidence matrix $W_t(G, \chi)$.
-The columns of $B_t$ are indexed by the words in $S_t(G, \chi)$.
+In the following part, we prove two statements from the end of \autoref{sec:efficientaggregation}.
+For $t\ge 0$, we recall that the columns of matrix $\mB_t=\mB_t(G,\chi)$ span the same space as the columns of the walk incidence matrix $\mW_t(G, \chi)$.
+The columns of $\mB_t$ are indexed by the words in $S_t(G, \chi)$.
+Let us denote by $\vz_{t} = 00\cdots 0$ a constant word of length $t$.